chrsmj/always-be-conferencing/README.txt

 Compatible with ASTERISK versions 13+, using AEL-based dial plan configuration file, that you can access from your existing extensions.conf dial plan with minimal fuss.

-The latest version is v20m released 6 January 2023, tested most on ASTERISK version 20.
+The latest version is v21n released 12 February 2024, tested most on ASTERISK version 20.

 Please see the AEL file for full README, mini-HOWTOs, and Examples -- yes, all in one file!